 Classification of bacteria on the basis of shape: -

-1) Cocci: These types of bacteria are unicellular, spherical or elliptical shape.
+In the year 1872 scientist Cohn classified bacteria to 4 major types depending on their shapes are as follow: – 1) Cocci: These types of bacteria are unicellular, spherical or elliptical shape.
 Either they may remain as a single cell or may aggregate together for various configurations.
 They are as follow:

-ii) Diplococcus: - the cell of the Diplococcus divides ones in a particular plane and after division, the cells remain attached to each other.
+i) Monococcus: - they are also called micrococcus and represented by single, discrete round cell.
+Example: Micrococcus flavus. ii) Diplococcus: - the cell of the Diplococcus divides ones in a particular plane and after division, the cells remain attached to each other.
 Example: – Diplococcus pneumonia.

 Classification of bacteria on the basis of nutrition: –